luke-leonard/FoodTruckProject/README.md

 - OO

 ### Lessoned Learned
 I took this project as an opportunity to create a very robust command line interface.
 I tried to go above and beyond at writing efficient and sturdy code.
-I also wanted to go above and beyond.
 The code I wrote is very modular allowing for easy changes if necessary.
 I can change the number of trucks to take in, the fields a truck has and is prompted for, even the number of functions the menu can preform with maybe 3 extra lines of code for each.

 One of the challenges that this brought about was edge cases.
 If I force the user to enter 5 trucks each with a different rating, then the code could be very simple.
 I put the burden of usability on the user.
-If I want the usr to do whatever they want, and I check for user errors I have to put in a large amount of guards.
-This was grossly time consuming and I hope to find an easier way to do this in the future
+If I want the user to do whatever they want, and I check for user errors I have to put in a large amount of guards.
+This was grossly time consuming and I hope to find an easier way to do this in the future.